 The Ticked Off Music Fest was founded in 2012 by Gregg Kirk, who currently hails from Connecticut, the state where Lyme disease was first discovered.
 Kirk is the lead singer/songwriter for the band The Zen Engines and former publisher of the Philadelphia/Delaware-based publication Big Shout Magazine.
-He has also been dealing with chronic Lyme for almost a decade.
+He has also been dealing with chronic Lyme for more than a decade.

 Originally from the Philadelphia area, Kirk got his musical start playing with Philly legend Robert Hazard shortly after Hazard penned “Girls Just Wanna Have Fun” for Cyndi Lauper.
 Kirk then went on to form his own bands, including The Killtoys, Shovelhead, The Figurados and eventually The Zen Engines.